exploratory-io/book/import/hp-vertica.md

 ![](images/hp-vertica-dialog.png)

-## 3. Preview and Import
+## 3. Import

+1. Put data frame name.

+2. Select connection from left dialog box.

+3. Write a query in the input field.

-Click "Preview" button to see the data back from your HP Vertica db.
+4. Click "Preview" button.
+Then you will see the preview of the data.

+5. Click "Import" button.

 ![](images/hp-vertica-preview.png)